The Wells County Public Library has the following available for in-house public use.

 The patron is responsible for all pages printed.

 Printing Internet pages is unreliable and unpredictable.
 The result may not be as the patron expects.
-The library is not responsible for patron mistakes.
+The library is not responsible for things that do not print as expected by the patron.
 To minimize costs for the patron and the library, patrons are encouraged to cut and paste Internet information into a word document for organizing before printing.
 Regular resident and paid cardholders receive a 50¢ printing credit per day.
 Additional prints are 10¢ each (b/w) and 50¢ each (color).
 Guest users receive no free prints.

 The Wells County Public Library also provides wireless access to the Internet.